Client:

 Gabby McGarry and Ethan Wilder

-My writing partner, Samuel, and I created a series of short videos highlighting how technology empowers the modern Hispanic community in the United States.
+My writing partner, Samuel, and I created a series of short videos highlighting how technology was helping Hispanic communities across the United States stay connected, build businesses, and chase new opportunities.

 Agency: TPN